Rajkumar8143/EOG_Assignment/README.md

 ## Create React App Visualization

-This assessment was bespoke handcrafted for Rajkumar.
+This assessment is related to weather and metrics.

 Read more about this assessment [here](https://react.eogresources.com)